 Now coat the bottom of the air fryer with a small amount of olive oil.
 Make sure to read your air fryer’s directions before using any type of oil though as not to damage your

-Set the air fryer to 350 degree and fry the donuts for 3 minutes, take out the basket and flip.
+Set the air fryer to 350 degrees and fry the donuts for 3 minutes, take out the basket and flip.
 Fry for another 3 minutes.

 While the donuts are air frying, melt the butter in a shallow dish and add the coating ingredients to another bowl: sugar, pumpkin spice, and cinnamon.